 About This Event

-This interactive session is intended for all CSD, audiology, and speech-language pathology students, as well as NSSLHA chapters, at the undergraduate and graduate levels.
+This interactive session is intended for all CSD, audiology, and speech-language pathology students—as well as NSSLHA chapters—at the undergraduate, graduate, and PhD levels.